Dashboard Member settings

 • the organisation reasonably believes that the publication of the personal data is in the public interest

-Preventing fraud
+9. Preventing fraud

-The processing is necessary to prevent fraud or a particular kind of fraud and:
+The processing is necessary to prevent fraud or a particular kind of fraud, and:

 • the personal data is disclosed by a member of an anti-fraud organisation

-An anti-fraud organisation is any body corporate, unincorporated association or other person that enables or facilitates any sharing of information to prevent fraud or a particular kind of fraud or which has the prevention of fraud or any kind of fraud as its purpose (or one of its purposes).
+An anti-fraud organisation is any body corporate, unincorporated association, or other person that enables or facilitates any sharing of information to prevent fraud or a particular kind of fraud, or which has the prevention of fraud or any kind of fraud as its purpose (or one of its purposes).

-Suspicion of terrorist financing or money laundering
+10. Suspicion of terrorist financing or money laundering

 Where the processing is necessary to make a disclosure in good faith under the:

-• Terrorism Act 2000 - this is disclosure between certain entities within the regulated sector in relation to suspicion of commission of terrorist financing offence or to identifying terrorist property
+• Terrorism Act 2000 - this is disclosure between certain entities within the regulated sector in relation to suspicion of commission of a terrorist financing offence or to identifying terrorist property

 • Proceeds of Crime Act 2002 - this is disclosure within the regulated sector in relation to suspicions of money laundering

-Support for individuals with a particular disability or medical condition
+11. Support for individuals with a particular disability or medical condition

 The processing: